VI3N/alx-low_level_programming/README.md

-This repository contains solutions to C programming tasks
+These are solutions to functions,nested loops